Written By Liz Eggleston

 If most high-level languages are doing memory management and garbage collection for you, then what's the point of knowing low-level programming?

-Arthur: In engineering, there are no perfect solutions.
+In engineering, there are no perfect solutions.
 There are only trade-offs.
 When a language handles memory management, it’s way easier for the engineer to work.
 Your messes are cleaned up for you.
 However, the trade-off is that this generally creates less efficient code, which is more computationally intensive.
 Practically, that means it will cost more power on a cell phone, laptop, smart sensors, or components in a smart appliance.
-The amount of energy a device uses is actually very important in embedded systems and in wearables.
+The amount of energy a device uses is actually significant in embedded systems and in wearables.

 Low level programming becomes especially important in the Internet of Things (IoT) and wearable devices, where efficiency in power consumption is actually the most important consideration.